ryan-mcclue/unsw/anat2521/week2-evolutionary-theory-and-aging-and-sexing.md

 is the number of chromosomes specific to each species? will the length of every person's chromosome pairs be the same? genome project is only protein-coding DNA? the other is the ongoing ENCODE project?
+Why is interbreeding higher chance of genetic disorders?